stud0709/oms_companion/README.md

 It also mirrors some features of the smartphone app, which may better fit your workflow.

 ## Disclaimer
-This is a very ~~ugly~~ early version of the software.
+This is a very early version of the software.
 Use it at your own risk.

 ## Setting Up
 This software requires Java Runtime Environment 8 or later.
 Download the release file into a subfolder of your user folder.
 If you have your Java runtime on your class path, use `oms.cmd` to start the application.
 It will appear in your system tray.